 Areas of Practice

-Mr. Zhang has broad experience in the areas of corporate law (including employment and labor matters), antitrust law and intellectual property law in China.
+Mr. Zhang has broad experience in the areas of corporate law, antitrust law and intellectual property law in China.

-He has represented many U.S., European and Chinese clients in a wide range of industries with respect to their mergers and acquisitions, joint venture projects and operations in China, including automobile, diesel engine, material hi-tech, telecommunication and software sectors.
+He has represented many U.S. and European clients in a wide range of industries with respect to their mergers and acquisitions, joint venture projects and operations in China and Asia regions, including pharmaceutical, internet technology, automobile, diesel engine, material hi-tech, telecommunication and software sectors.

 Mr. Zhang is experienced with IP licensing, IP due diligence and corporate IP protection within M&A transactions and joint venture projects.
 He also has expertise with the protection of his client’s IP rights against counterfeiting and piracy in China.

 - Named to Asialaw Leading Lawyers (Competition and Intellectual Property) for 2009

 Represented a leading Chinese pharmaceutical group in its equity investment transactions in the US and European countries.